json-schema-org/website/pages/draft-07/json-hyper-schema-release-notes.md

 The [new draft](../../draft-07/json-schema-hypermedia.html) has been completely rewritten for clarity and accessibility, so it is best to simply approach it as a new proposal.
-We hope to add tutorial material at some point, but that is outside of the scope of release notes.

-However, if you wish to migrate from an earlier draft, this page is a guide to the key _changes_.
+However, if you wish to migrate from an earlier draft, this page is a guide to the key changes.
 The additions, which are much more numerous, should be learned directly from the new specification until we can provide tutorials.